spring-io/spring-github-workflows/README.md

 GPG_PRIVATE_KEY
 ```

-The Develocity secret is optional: not used by Maven and Gradle project might not be enrolled for the service.
+The Develocity secret is optional: mostly not used by Maven and Gradle project might not be enrolled for the service.
 The `SPRING_RELEASE_CHAT_WEBHOOK_URL` secret is also optional: probably you don't want to notify Google Space about your release, or it is not available for GitHub organization.
 As well as `OSSRH_*` secret, since not all releases might go to Maven Central, e.g. private (commercial) repositories only.

 The mentioned secrets must be passed explicitly since these reusable workflows might be in different GitHub org than target project.

-The SNAPSHOT and Release workflows uses JFrog Artifactory plugin to publish artifacts into Artifactory.
+The SNAPSHOT and Release workflows uses [spring-io/artifactory-deploy-action](https://github.com/spring-io/artifactory-deploy-action) to publish artifacts into Artifactory.

 ## Build SNAPSHOT and Pull Request Workflows